mehmetc/solis/README.md

 ##### Example data

-When no id is supplied records will be created and id will be assigned This example will create a schedule, teacher and course record.
+When __no__ id is supplied records will be created and an id will be assigned This example will create a schedule, teacher and course record.
 The skill and student records are referenced by id and must exist.
 ```json
 {